-How to Enable and Properly Configure Microphone in OBS Studio for Streaming
+How to Configure Microphone in OBS

 Checking Microphone in Windows

-Adding Microphone in OBS: Basic Methods
+Adding Microphone in OBS: Main Methods

 Main options: